 Rarely have there been any memorable moments or exchanges during these exercises with outliers such as Joe Namath famously guaranteeing his New York Jets would win Super Bowl III or then-Baltimore Ravens tight end Shannon Sharpe defending teammate Ray Lewis against media hounds prior to Super Bowl XXXV.

-Then there was that one time former Washington Redskins quarterback, Doug Williams, who was allegedly asked how long he’d been a black quarterback.
+Then there was that one-time former Washington Redskins quarterback Doug Williams was allegedly asked how long he’d been a Black quarterback.

 It is one of the great myths in Super Bowl Media Day history.

 I’ve been a quarterback since high school,” Williams said on the eve of Super Bowl XXII in response to the alleged question.
 I’ve always been black.”